Package org.apfloat.internal

 (

-) when the entire transform fits in the processor cache, "six-step" NTT when the transform fits in the main memory (SixStepFNTStrategy
+IntTableFNTStrategy) when the entire transform fits in the processor cache, "six-step" NTT when the transform fits in the main memory (SixStepFNTStrategy), and a disk-based "two-pass" NTT strategy when the whole transform doesn't fit in the available memory (TwoPassFNTStrategy).

 This exception, or various subclasses can be thrown in different situations, for